 Color variations: Black with chestnut or mahogany markings

 The Gordon Setter dog has a coat of medium length with significant feathering around the ears, undercarriage, legs and tail.

-Regular brushing is needed to keep the sleek coat in good condition and free of debris and tangles.
+Regular brushing, ideally with a high quality brush, is needed to keep the sleek coat in good condition and free of debris and tangles.

 Gordon Setters have a lifespan of up to fourteen years if they are fed a nutritious diet and receive good care.

 The diseases that have been linked to this breed include: